Polar Icebreaker Project: National Shipbuilding Procurement Strategy

 On 28 February 2008, Prime Minister Stephen Harper announced the Polar Class Icebreaker Project, a plan to build a new polar icebreaker named after Canada's 13th prime minister John Diefenbaker whose government founded the Canadian Coast Guard in 1962.
 Upon completion, the C$720 million vessel would replace the 1969-built CCGS Louis S. St-Laurent that was due for decommissioning in 2017.

 On 3 June 2010, the Government of Canada announced the National Shipbuilding Procurement Strategy (NSPS), a long-term plan to support Canada's shipbuilding industry by building ships for the Royal Canadian Navy and the Canadian Coast Guard.
 On 19 October 2011, Seaspan Vancouver Shipyards was awarded the non-combat package which included the construction of joint support ships for the Royal Canadian Navy and offshore science vessels as well as the polar icebreaker for the Canadian Coast Guard.

 On 3 February 2012, the Government of Canada awarded the design contract to the Vancouver-based STX Canada Marine following a request for proposal released in June 2011.
 The Canadian company, formerly known as Wärtsilä Arctic Inc. and originally established to pursue the Polar 8 Project, would be supported a design team including the Finnish engineering company Aker Arctic that had been spun off from the former Wärtsilä Helsinki Shipyard to specialize in icebreaker design and ice model testing.
 The design work would be based on a concept developed by the Canadian Coast Guard and was expected to take 18 to 24 months to complete.
 In October 2012, a 1:25 scale model of the polar icebreaker was being evaluated in at the National Research Council's Institute for Ocean Technology in St. John's with additional testing taking place at Aker Arctic's ice laboratory in Finland.

 In May 2013, the Vancouver Sun reported that the polar icebreaker and the Royal Canadian Navy's new joint support ships faced a scheduling conflict and that the Harper government would have to choose which project had priority.
 On 11 October 2013, the NSPS Secretariat announced that the joint support ships would be built first.
-With the polar icebreaker delayed until at least 2021–2022, the Government of Canada was forced to keep Louis S. St-Laurent in service with service life extensions.
+With the polar icebreaker delayed until at least 2021–2022, the Government of Canada was forced to keep CCGS Louis S. St-Laurent in service with service life extensions.

 In November 2013, it was reported that the budget for the polar icebreaker was revised up to C$1.3 billion, almost twice the initial estimate given in August 2008.